 - helps tighten loose skin

-While I still eat whole food sources of collagen (like broth) every chance I get, I have begun to incorporate Vital Proteins Pasture-Raised Collagen Peptides and Vital Proteins Pasture-Raised Collagen Protein (Beef Gelatin) ALL.
+While I still eat whole food sources of collagen (like broth) every chance I get, I have begun to incorporate Pasture-Raised Collagen Peptides and Pasture-Raised Collagen Protein (Beef Gelatin) ALL.
 THE.
 TIME.
 In fact, I’ve had it every single day for the last 60 days and have noticed a sustained reduction in my joint pain and post work out recovery, even though I’ve been drinking less homemade broth!

 I know, every single day sounds overwhelming.
 But, quickly and easily stirring Vital Proteins into my morning coffee, breakfast smoothie, afternoon tea, or nightcap of broth (extra credit for gelatin on gelatin!) is a super convenient way to add in a bit of collagen without needing to make any special recipes or do something time consuming and fancy.
 That said, we do have a must try recipe below I think you’ll LOVE!
 Oh, and don’t miss our EXCLUSIVE DISCOUNT CODE for Vital Proteins at the bottom of this post!

 And while all the pictures above show examples of how to incorporate Vital Proteins into beverages, we are also finding many ways to incorporate this supplement in our foods.
 A favorite, chocolate pudding!
 We’ve even successfully added the collagen powder to whipped cream itself with success!
 We use our iSi can to make the luscious grass-fed natural whipped cream, and even full fat coconut milk works in it!

 As you can see I use both the peptides and proteins, but what is the difference?